fajlarabbee/assignment-three/README.md

 ### Task 2: Array Manipulation
 - It uses a function which takes an array as an argument and returns an array of odd numbers which is then printed as output.

+### Task 3: Array Sorting
+- It uses a function to print the given array by sorting in descending order.